 Platform Deployment (adoption by inventory beacon) Operations UNIX-like platforms An account that allows sudo elevation without requiring an interactive password.
-Installation of the package for FlexNet The FlexNet inventory agent must run as root to install and run its services on the local device. inventory agent requires root level The security settings for subdire privileges. /opt/managesoft: The security settings for subdirectories of /opt/managesoft: The lib and libexec folders are completely locked down to root only.
+Installation of the package for FlexNet inventory agent requires root level privileges.
+The FlexNet inventory agent must run as root to install and run its services on the local device.
+The security settings for subdirectories of /opt/managesoft: The lib and libexec folders are completely locked down to root only.
 The bin folder is open to all, to allow easy access to the path of the executables in the folder when using privilege escalation tools like sudo.
 The executables in the bin folder are locked down to root only. documentation and software tag are readable by all.
 The /var/opt/managesoft directory is only accessible by root.